arg-tech/CEASystem/README.md

 Input keys:
 * hypothesis, evidences: list of str, hypothesis and evidences to score and align.
+* manual_evidences: list of str, evidences to use in analysis of hypotheses.
-* hypothesis_nodes: list of dicts; meta info of nodes retrieved from the graph.
+* hypothesis_nodes: OPTIONAL; list of dicts; meta info of nodes retrieved from the graph.
 It will be used to reorder info based on decision scores per hypothesis.
 It is required for the article generation (separate service).
-* structure_hypothesis_graph: list of dicts; relationships between the nodes (cut of the graph).
+* structure_hypothesis_graph: OPTIONAL; list of dicts; relationships between the nodes (cut of the graph).
 It is required for the article generation (separate service).
 * min_alignment_limit: Optional - int, default = -1, minimum aligned limit.
 If >= 0, the evidences that support <= min_alignment_limit claims will be removed.
 If -1, will be ignored
 * max_alignment_limit: Optional - int, default = -1, maximum aligned limit.
 If >= 0, the evidences that support >= max_alignment_limit claims will be removed.
 If -1, will be ignored